 You might also want to check the client’s Facebook page and any mentions of them on Twitter, to see whether their own customers are generally happy or not.

-Standard results tell you when the site was registered, who by, and should give a contact address, which might give you a good idea of whether it’s a website associated with a bricks-and-mortar business, or a speculative dotcom effort somebody’s set up from their bedroom.
+Standard results tell you when the site was registered, who by, and should give a contact address, which might give you a good idea of whether it’s a website associated with a bricks-and-mortar business, or a new business start-up somebody has just set up from their bedroom.

 This ties in with the Whois lookup described above – if you’ve got a contact address for your potential client, type it into Google Maps and see what comes up.